How Consultations Work

 - The times available, whether you selected the first available or a specific tutor, will be found below the Consultant drop down menu.
 Select the one that best fits your schedule.
 (25 min. tutoring sessions are scheduled by half-hour increments, while 50 min. sessions are scheduled in one-hour increments).

 - You'll be asked to fill in information about what you would like to work on during your session.
-The more information you provide, the better prepared your tutor can be.
+The more information you provide, the better prepared your consultant can be.

 - Bring as much as you can!
 Bring your prompt or assignment sheet and a copy of your essay (if you have a draft).
 Only have an outline?
 Working on a first draft?
 Bring it!
 We can work with whatever you have at any point in the writing process.
 If you haven't started writing yet and want help getting started, that's okay, too.
 Bring whatever may help, such as relevant readings, a previously graded paper, class syllabus, etc.

 - Think about what you want to work on with your tutor in your session.
 Thinking about your assignment, what do you feel is your priority?
 We can work together on all aspects of writing, from organization and idea clarity to grammar and citation styles.
 Generally speaking, we begin by checking the prompt and assignment expectations.